 Stanton, IA 51573

 There are three shelters that may be reserved online through park reservation system.
 The Lower Picnic Shelter has a kitchenette.
 A long sweep of shady, grassy hillside extends down to the water's edge forming a beautiful picnic area where the Beach Point Shelter is located.
 The upper road also goes to the Upper Picnic Shelter and overlook with an excellent view of the lake.

 The Viking Lake campground is one of the most popular in southwest Iowa.
 The spacious, shady campground is located on the lakeshore.
-There are 120 campsites (94 with electrical hookups, 22 full service, 9 buddy sites, and 26 non-electrical), modern rest rooms and showers and a trailer dump station.
+The campground includes electrical hookups, full service hookups, buddy sites, and non-electrical sites, modern rest rooms and showers and a trailer dump station.
 A playground is located in the campground.
 Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.